isomerpages/moe-methodistgirlssch/_news-and-events/Publications.md

 document is a brief on the Educational Mission of The Methodist Church in Singapore.
 It serves as an introduction to anyone serving in our Methodist Schools.</p>
+<p><a href="https://www.methodist.org.sg/message" rel="noopener nofollow" target="_blank">Methodist Message (MM)</a>,
+the official publication of The Methodist Church in Singapore, keeps the community connected with the wider Methodist family.</p>
 <p><a href="https://drive.google.com/drive/folders/1xdqViZh2MGoXBva5c1Z5bMvEKShi5l_1?usp=sharing" rel="noopener noreferrer nofollow" target="_blank">Fellowship</a>:&nbsp;MGS
 Alumnae Association&nbsp;Newsletter&nbsp;(Discontinued since 2019).</p>
 <p><a href="https://drive.google.com/drive/folders/12rTK4ptv5TiQf8XPYzKJT-eT1QBJjf1p?usp=sharing" rel="noopener noreferrer nofollow" target="_blank">Parent to Parent</a>: